Simulation Based Composite Likelihood: Model

-In practice, to avoid marginalizing on an exponential-in-time state-space, the likelihood is recursively computed using the Forward algorithm, which recursively compute the filtering distribution $p(x_t|y_{t},\theta)$ and the likelihood increments $p(y_t|y_{[t-1]},\theta)$.
-The $t+1$ step of Forward algorithm comprises of two operations, namely, prediction:
+In practice, to avoid marginalizing on an exponential-in-time state-space, the likelihood is recursively computed using the forward algorithm, which recursively computes the filtering distribution $p(x_t|y_{t},\theta)$ and the likelihood increments $p(y_t|y_{[t-1]},\theta)$.
+The $t+1$ step of the forward algorithm comprises two operations, namely, prediction:

 where the transition kernel is applied to the previous filtering distribution, and correction:

 from which the likelihood increments $p\left (y_{t}|y_{[t-1]},\theta\right )$, with $p\left (y_{1}|y_{[0]},\theta\right ) \coloneqq p\left (y_{1}|\theta\right )$, are then combined to compute the likelihood: